core-wg/oscore/draft-ietf-core-object-security.md

 *  If the Partial IV was not present in the response, then go to 9.

-*  If the request was an Observe registration and the Partial IV was present in the response, then verify the received 'Partial IV' parameter against the corresponding Notification Number as described in {{replay-notifications}}, and follow the processing specified in {{notfications}} .
+*  If the request was an Observe registration and the Partial IV was present in the response, then verify the received 'Partial IV' parameter against the corresponding Notification Number as described in {{replay-notifications}}, and follow the processing specified in {{notifications}} .

 C. If Inner Observe is not present, then delete the attribute-value pair (Token, {Security Context, PIV}).